 The Honours degree (Chemistry) is a postgraduate degree, requiring an additional one year of study after completion of a three-year Bachelor of Science degree majoring in chemistry.
 A total of five 300-level papers must have been passed, including at least four CHEM 300-level papers with an average grade of at least B+.
 A fifth 300-level paper in Chemistry (or related subject) is strongly advised for students planning to enrol in an Honours degree in Chemistry.

 Students who have completed a BSc majoring in chemistry at another NZ university (with at least a B+ average in 300-level chemistry papers) are encouraged to apply for admission to an Honours degree at The University of Otago.

-The BSc(Hons) degree consists of three 20-point papers covering 12 lecture modules of the student's choice (CHEM 461-463), combined with a 60-point research component (CHEM 490) comprising a written research report and an oral presentation.
+The BSc(Hons) degree consists of three 20-point papers covering 12 lecture modules of the student's choice (CHEM 461-463), combined with a 60-point research component (CHEM 490) comprising an oral presentation, a written research report and oral exam and supervisors' assessment.
 Allocation of research projects is based on student preferences as indicated at the beginning of the year.
 The class of Honours awarded is determined by combining the assessment of the coursework and research components.

 Postgraduate Diploma in Science (PGDipSci)

 The PGDipSci is a one-year course for students who have a BSc degree and wish to have an introduction to research.
 The diploma can provide entry to the MSc degree by thesis only.
 PGDipSci students take 120 points of papers comprising equal coursework and research components.

 The research project is assessed in the papers CHEM 464 (20 points) and CHEM 480 (40 points).
 In addition to the 20-point coursework papers that are available to BSc(Hons) students (CHEM 461-463), PGDipSci students may also select papers from HAZA 401 (20 points) and HAZA 404 (20 points), to a total of 60 points.